greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/description-functions/script_cve_id.md

 *any* **script_cve_id**(*string*, *string*, ...);

 **script cve id** It takes any number of unnamed string arguments.
-They usually looks like "CVE-2002-042".
+They usually look like "CVE-2002-042".

 ## DESCRIPTION
 Sets the CVE IDs of the flaws tested by the script.
 It takes any number of unnamed string arguments.
-They usually looks like "CVE-2002-042".
+They usually look like "CVE-2002-042".
 The CVEs are stored as NVT references.

 ## RETURN VALUE